wattsworth/joule/docs/index.rst

 ====================================

 Joule is a framework for decentralized data processing.
-Joule distributes computation into independent executable ``modules`` that are connected by timestamped data flows called ``streams``.
-Streams can connect modules executing on any device in the network enabling complex pipelines that distribute computation from edge nodes all the way to the data center.
+Joule distributes computation into independent executable :ref:`modules` that are connected by :ref:`pipes` which carry timestamped data flows called :ref:`streams`.

 .. image:: /images/module_stream.png
    :width: 400px